WLJSTeam/wolfram-js-frontend/container/README.md

 ## Description
 A docker container for the [Wolfram JS Frontend](https://github.com/JerryI/wolfram-js-frontend) project is provided here.
 The image is based on the on the [Wolfram Engine](https://hub.docker.com/r/wolframresearch/wolframengine) docker image to provide wolframscript.

+### What is included:
+- Node 18
+- Clang + Utils
+- GIT
+- FFMPEG
+- CURL

 ## Getting Started

 1. Make sure you have either installed [docker](https://docs.docker.com/engine/install/) or [podman](https://podman.io/get-started) on your machine.